StanleyWan/Coupon/README.md

 ### A. General
 1. the general acceptance rate of the coupons is 56.8%
-2. the bar chart of the acceptance rate of the coupons
+2. the following is the bar chart of the acceptance rate of the coupons

 ![image_alt](https://github.com/StanleyWan/Coupon/blob/main/findings/Coupon_Type_Distribution.png)

-3. The histogram of the temperature column
+3. The following is the histogram of the temperature column
 ![image_alt](https://github.com/StanleyWan/Coupon/blob/main/findings/temperature%20distribution.png)

 ### B. Bar Coupon Specific